Economy of Indonesia: Foreign labour

 In 2011, Indonesia released 55,010 working visas for foreigners, an increase of 10% compared to 2010, while the number of foreign residents in Indonesia, excluding tourists and foreign emissaries was 111,752, rose by 6% compared to last year.
 Those who received visas for six months to one year were mostly Chinese, Japanese, South Koreans, Indians, Americans and Australians.
 A few of them were entrepreneurs who made new businesses.
 Malaysia is the most common destination of Indonesian migrant workers (including illegal workers).
-In 2010, according to a World Bank report, Indonesia was among the world's top ten remittance-receiving countries with a value totaling $7 billion.
+In 2010, according to a World Bank report, Indonesia was among the world's top ten remittance-receiving countries with a value totalling $7 billion.
 In May 2011, six million Indonesian citizens were working overseas, 2.2 million of whom reside in Malaysia and another 1.5 million in Saudi Arabia.

 Regional economies

 GDP by provinces

 There are 34 provinces in Indonesia.
 Below are the top 15 provinces in Indonesia ranked by GDP in 2019: